Generation Rescue: Media campaign

 The organization was established in 2005 by Lisa and J.B.
 Handley and 150 volunteer "Rescue Angels".
 More recently, it was led by Jenny McCarthy, an author, television personality and former Playboy model.
 Since McCarthy became president, the organization was rebranded variously as "Jenny McCarthy and Jim Carrey's Autism Organization", "Jenny McCarthy's Generation Rescue" and "Jenny McCarthy's Autism Organization".
 Bonnie Rochman wrote in Time, "...McCarthy's celebrity status has meant that her affiliation with Generation Rescue, an organization that links autism with immunization, has spooked thousands of parents, encouraging them to reject vaccines for their children — the same vaccines that are responsible for saving lives around the world."

 Causes of autism

 Generation Rescue proposed a number of possible causes for developmental-related issues, such as vaccines, the increase in the number of vaccines administered, and thiomersal, a mercury-based vaccine preservative.
 Generation Rescue claimed that biomedical intervention could help children recover.
 The hypotheses that vaccines, such as MMR, or thiomersal cause autism have been refuted by scientific research, as have claims that diets, drugs or chelation can cure autism.
-Because of Generation Rescue's public profile through national advertising and because its point of view was not shared by the mainstream medical community, its message was controversial, and the organization has been described as anti-vaccine.
+Because of Generation Rescue's public profile through national advertising, lack of medical evidence and because its point of view was not shared by the mainstream medical community, its message was controversial, and the organization has been described as anti-vaccine.